sage-code/eve/manual/data-types.md

   (-3.5-2j)    | Complex number. (-a-bj).
 Both a and b can be positive or negative real numbers.

 ### Rational number
-A rational number is a fraction between two numbers Q := Z/N where Q is the rational number, Z is Integer and N is Natural number.
+A rational number is a fraction between two numbers Q := Z/N where Q is the rational number, Z is Integer: and N is Natural:number.
 So Q number is using 8 + 8 := 16 bytes.
 The division is not executed but postponed until the number is used in an expression after simplification.

 ## Data Coercion
 In computer science coercion is used to implicitly or explicitly change  an entity of one data type into another of different type.
 This is done to take advantage of type hierarchies and type representations.